Engineering Anderson Localization in Arbitrary Dimensions with Interacting Quasiperiodic Kicked Bosons: Results

 \section{Results}

 We now present our numerical results together with the finite-time scaling analysis used to characterize the possible phase transition.
 Before discussing the data, we recall that in the orthogonal symmetry class, an Anderson transition is expected to occur only in dimensions $d\ge 3$ \cite{Abrahams1979,Evers2008}.
 In our model, the effective dimensionality is determined by the number of particles $N$ (for finite interactions) and by the number of additional driving frequencies $N_\omega$, $d=N+N_\omega$.
+This is a consequence of the fact that the addition of $N_\omega$ driving frequencies adds $N_\omega$ extra dimensions which are the same for each particle \cite{Casati1989b}.

 Here we focus on the case of two interacting bosons ($N=2$) and consider $N_\omega=0,1,2$, which allows us to explore effective dimensions from two to four.
 We also recall that the critical exponents are supposed to follow the Wegner's scaling law \eqref{eq:wegner}.

 Our numerical procedure consists in iterating the Floquet operator [Eq.~\eqref{eq_Ufloquet}] over many periods, starting from the ground state of the two-particle Lieb–Liniger model.
 From the resulting time-evolved states, we compute the average energy [Eq.~\eqref{eq_EnergyNumeric}] for different values of the stochasticity parameter $K$ at fixed (non-zero) interaction $c$ and modulation amplitude $\varepsilon$.
 Typical examples are shown in Fig.~\ref{fig:Energy_vs_time} for $N_\omega=0$ and $N_\omega=2$.
 In the latter case, a transition between localized and diffusive regimes is observed, as expected from the single-parameter scaling theory of localization \cite{Abrahams1979}, since $d=4$.
 For $K<K_c$, the energy saturates at long times, indicating localization.
 For $K>K_c$, it grows linearly with time, consistent with diffusive dynamics.
 At the critical point $K=K_c$, the growth becomes subdiffusive, following the scaling $\langle E(t)\rangle\sim t^{2/d}$.
 In this example, the exponent is $1/2$ and is consistent with our numerical data.
 Although not shown explicitly, the results for $N_\omega=1$ display the same qualitative behavior with a subdiffusive exponent $2/3$.
 No transition is observed for $N_\omega=0$, in agreement with the absence of an Anderson transition in two dimensions.